Updated on June 29, 2021

 4. Meal Plan and Groceries

 Some schools require students who live on campus to purchase a meal plan, also known as “board,” which provides a certain number of meals, or a set amount of spending money for use in the school’s cafeterias or dining halls, each week.
 In some cases, the cost of a meal plan and the cost of the dorm are combined and listed as “room and board.”
 Other schools may list these as separate expenses.

 The cost of a meal plan varies based on how many meals a student expects to eat in the dining halls each week.
 Some schools offer a range of options, such as a five-meals-a-week plan or an unlimited-meals-per-week plan, while others offer just one plan.
 Depending on the school and the size of the plan, the cost can be a few hundred dollars to a few thousand dollars per year.

 Although some students might be content with only eating in the school’s dining halls or cafeterias, others might want to supplement their meal plans with groceries and snacks.
 Fortunately, there are ways to save on groceries as a college student, such as using coupons and shopping at bargain grocery stores.

 5. Transportation and Parking

 Another common expense during a student’s first year of college is transportation.
 While some schools don’t allow first-year students to have a car on campus, others do, as long as a parking permit is secured.
-Students who decide to bring their own car to school need to consider the cost of parking it, as well as the cost of gas and maintaining their vehicle.
+Students who decide to bring their own car to school need to consider the cost of parking it, as well as other costs of vehicle ownership – like gas, car insurance, and maintenance.

 6. Personal Expenses

-You’ll want to remember to account for personal hygiene expenses in your overall budget.
+You’ll want to remember to account for personal expenses – like cleaning supplies or hygiene products – in your overall budget.